 - 9.8 It is important to note however that not all these policies are currently developed to the level in which these potential benefits can be delivered.
-They are to be subject to public consultation in the summer of 2018 and may change.
-It should be noted that for the purposes of screening, it is assumed that all necessary modifications will be made at a later date. - 9.9 At this stage and with respect to the policies and allocations identified as having a likely significant effect on the Natura 2000 sites (screened in), an appropriate assessment needs to be undertaken in order to make a full detailed assessment as to the potential impacts of the Local Plan components.
+They were the subject of public consultation in the summer of 2018 but no changes were required.
+It should be noted that for the purposes of screening, it is assumed that any necessary modifications will be made at a later date following the examination of the Plan. - 9.9 At this stage and with respect to the policies and allocations identified as having a likely significant effect on the Natura 2000 sites (screened in), an appropriate assessment needs to be undertaken in order to make a full detailed assessment as to the potential impacts of the Local Plan components.
 In line with the precautionary principle, those plan components which have been screened in as having a potential but uncertain significant impact, also need to be further assessed in the form of an appropriate assessment.
-The remaining plan components identified as unlikely to have a significant effect as part of the screening stage, can be screened out for further assessment at this stage.
-Any modifications to either the allocations or policies will be re-screened in later iterations of the Calderdale Local Plan HRA.
+The remaining plan components identified as unlikely to have a significant effect as part of the screening stage, can be screened out for further assessment at this time.